techwhizbang/rack-api-key/README.md

 publicly facing webpages.
 Perhaps you've scoped all of your API endpoints to "/api", and the rest of the URL mappings or routes are supposed to be wide open.

+### :url_exclusion
+This is an option to allow specific URLs to bypass rack-api-middleware authentication.
+This works well when you require a single or few endpoints to not require authentication.
+Perhaps you've scoped all of your API endpoints to "/api" but wish to leave "/api/status" publically facing.

 ### unauthorized_api_key method
 This is a method that can be overridden with however you'd like to respond